ruanformigoni/flatimage/README.md

 Application Chroot Subsystem (Arts)
 Avaliable options:
 - arts-compress: Compress the filesystem to a read-only format.
-- arts-tarball: Install a tarball in the container's '/'.
 - arts-exec: Execute an arbitrary command.
 - arts-root: Execute an arbitrary command as root.
 - arts-cmd: Set the default command to execute.